vincentumi/vince-dwl/README.md

 ## Configuration

-All configuration is done by editing `config.h` and recompiling, in the same manner as dwm.
+All configuration is done by editing `config.h` and recompiling, in the same manner as [dwm].
 There is no way to separately restart the window manager in Wayland without restarting the entire display server, so any changes will take effect the next time dwl is executed.

-As in the dwm community, we encourage users to share patches they have created.
+As in the [dwm] community, we encourage users to share patches they have created.
 Check out the [dwl-patches] repository!

 ## Running dwl